Women in Uruguay: Early feminist movement

-One prominent Uruguayan woman is Paulina Luisi.
-Luisi was a leader of the feminist movement in the country of Uruguay.
-In 1909, she became the first woman in the country to obtain a medical degree and was highly respected.
-She represented Uruguay in international women's conferences and traveled throughout Europe.
-She voiced her opinion on women's rights, and in 1919, Paulina started the force for women's rights in Uruguay.
-By 1922, the Pan-American Conference of Women named Paulina Luisi an honorary vice president of the meeting and she continued to be an activist until Uruguay gave women the right to vote.
+Paulina Luisi was a central figure in the early feminist movement in Uruguay.
+In 1909, she became the first woman in the country to obtain a medical degree.
+During the early 20th century, she advocated for women’s civil and political rights, represented Uruguay at international women’s conferences, and travelled in Europe in support of gender equality.
+In 1919, she helped organize the national movement for women’s rights.
+In 1922, the Pan-American Conference of Women named her honorary vice president of the meeting.
+She remained active in the campaign for women’s suffrage and legal reform until women in Uruguay obtained full political rights.